 The Moon

-Artemis is a moon goddess outside of being the goddess of the hunt, young girls, childbirth, and wild animals.
-In this way, she is directly contrasted with her twin brother, Apollo, as one of his symbols is of a shining sun.
+Artemis is a moon goddess outside being the goddess of the hunt, young girls, childbirth, and wild animals.
+In this way, she is directly contrasted with her twin brother, Apollo, the sun god.

 What are Some of Artemis’ Epithets?